GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 ### 2) False Swipe
 Once per round, when you perform a Feint, if a creature within 2 yards performs a reaction in response to it, it does not count against your reaction for the round.
 Additionally, when you perform a Feint against a creature, if it has fewer HP than your level, you know how many hitpoints it currently has.

+### 3) Dire Dispose
+If a creature performs an about face in response to your attack wounding them, you may use your reaction to peform an additional attack.
+If it was a melee attack, you may choose one of the following:
+* You gain advantage on this attack.
+* You may close the distance into a brawl, gaining advantage on either the [Body] or [Rflx] save.
+* You may slam the foe.
+* You may shove the foe.

 ### 3) Tumble
 You may grant yourself an advantage to a [Rflx] save or an Athletics check which uses your [Rflx].
 You must complete a rest before doing so again.